myvioletrose/text_mining/twitter_tm_exercise/README.md

-This is a text mining exercise on tweets using twitteR and tm packages.
+This is a simple step-by-step text mining exercise on tweets using twitteR and tm packages.

 This exercise is inspired by different tutorials, e.g.
 	- https://www.youtube.com/watch?v=QETCjkQ3CBw